-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended December 31, 2019, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with, other than the following late filings: one late Form 4 filing each for Dr. Humer, Ms. Messemer, and Dr. Witte, and two late Form 4 filings each for Dr. Belldegrun and Dr. Chang.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended December 31, 2020, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with, other than one late Form 4 filing for Dr. Chang.